MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 You can address the intermittent error message by resolving the mismatch between security protocols.
 Node1 encrypts information using AES128/256, while Node2 uses RC4.
 To troubleshoot this problem, follow these steps:

 1. Download [IIS Crypto](https://www.nartac.com/Products/IISCrypto/Download).
-1. Download and install the GUI version of the IIS Crypto tool on the server.
+1. Install the GUI version of the IIS Crypto tool on the server.
 1. Configure **Cipher Suites**.
 1. Launch the **IIS Crypto** tool on the server.
 1. In the IIS Crypto interface, select **Cipher Suites** in the left panel.